Overview of Academic Review Process

 The Self-Study is the centerpiece of the AR process, enabling programs to develop a deliberate and inclusive approach to its development.
 The Self-Study (1) provides context for the academic unit’s mission, activities, ambitions, and priorities, (2) highlights recent achievements and progress, and (3) establishes future directions, opportunities, and challenges.
 This document provides a first impression of the academic unit to the Review Team, so it should be carefully developed and edited to provide a cohesive narrative with consistent voice, formatting, etc. The Site Visit Schedule may include sessions with faculty, staff, and students as appropriate, with at least two hours scheduled as private work sessions for the Review Team.

-Templates for the Self-Study and the Site Visit Schedule are included in the Guidelines for Academic Departments and the Guidelines for Interdisciplinary Majors.
-Academic units are encouraged to confer with their Dean’s office regarding any additional prompts, requests, or requirements for the Self-Study.
+Templates for the Self-Study and the Site Visit Schedule can be found in the Academic Review Guidelines for Academic Departments and Academic Review Guidelines for Interdisciplinary Majors.
 The Chair/Director shall provide final drafts of the Self-Study and Site Visit Schedule as Word files to their Dean’s office at least seven weeks prior to the Site Visit.
 These materials will be reviewed by the Dean’s office for completeness and any comments/suggestions/requests for revision shall be provided back to the Chair/Director within one week.

 5. Distribution of Finalized AR Documents